The 2-switch-degree of a graph: Preliminaries

-Let $G$ be a graph with degree sequence $s$.
-The \textbf{2-switch-degree} of $G$ (or simply, the degree), denoted by $\deg(G)$, is the degree of $G$ viewed as a vertex of $\mathcal{G}(s)$, i.e., the number of neighbors of the vertex $G$ in the realization graph associated with $s$.
-In other words, $\deg(G)$ is the number of active 2-switches in $G$.
-In this paper, we focus on the study of this parameter.
-The notion of 2-switch-degree captures a graph's flexibility under local transformations and is closely tied to other combinatorial and structural properties.
+Let $G$ be a graph with degree sequence $d$.
+The \emph{2-switch-degree} of $G$ (or simply, the degree), denoted by $\deg(G)$, is the degree of $G$ viewed as a vertex of $\mathcal{G}(d)$, i.e., the number of neighbors of the vertex $G$ in the realization graph associated with $d$.
+In other words, $\deg(G)$ is the number of 2-switches that we can perform on $G$.
+As mentioned in \Cref{sec:introduction}, in this article we focus on the study of this parameter.

 A key family of graphs for the study of realization graphs is that of split graphs.
-A \textbf{split graph} is a graph $G$ whose set of vertices can be partitioned into two sets $K$ and $I$, such that every pair or vertices in $K$ induce a complete graph, and the vertices in $I$ induce a graph without edges.
-In such a case, we say that the pair $(K,I)$ is a \textbf{bipartition} for $G$.
-For graphs in general, a subset of vertices that induce a complete graph is called a \textbf{clique} and a set of vertices that induce a graph without edges is called an \textbf{independent set}.
-We call \textbf{clique vertices} the elements of $K$, and \textbf{independent vertices} the elements of $I$.
-Two bipartitions $(K,I)$ and $(K',I')$ for a split graph $S$ are equal if $K=K'$ and $I=I'$.
-The notation $(S,K,I)$ means that we are considering the split graph $S$ together with a bipartition $(K,I)$ for it.
-Split graphs have been characterized as those that do not contain a $C_4$ (the cycle on $4$ vertices), $C_5$ (the cycle on $5$ vertices), or $2K_2$ (a pair of disjoint edges) as induced subgraphs (see \cite{hammer1977split}).
-If $S\in V(\mathcal{G}(s))$ and $S$ is split, then all the vertices of $\mathcal{G}(s)$ are also split (\cite{tyshkevich2000decomposition}, page 205).
+A \emph{split graph} is a graph $G$ whose set of vertices can be partitioned into two sets $K$ and $I$, such that $K$ is a clique and $I$ is an independent set.
+Split graphs have been characterized as those that do not contain a $C_4$, $C_5$ or $2K_2$ as induced subgraphs (see \cite{hammer1977split}).
+If $S\in V(\mathcal{G}(d))$ and $S$ is split, then all the vertices of $\mathcal{G}(d)$ are also split (see \cite{tyshkevich2000decomposition}).

 The concept of realization graph has received increasing attention over the years.
-The study of these objects was formalized in \cite{eggleton2006realizations}, and subsequent work (\cite{arikati1999realization}) showed that realization graphs of split graphs are isomorphic to interchange graphs of certain matrices.
+The study of these objects was formalized in \cite{eggleton2006realizations}, and subsequent work (see \cite{arikati1999realization}) showed that realization graphs of split graphs are isomorphic to interchange graphs of certain matrices.
 Tyshkevich introduced in \cite{tyshkevich2000decomposition} a decomposition of graphs into indecomposable factors which are all split graphs, except, at most, for one of them.
 Building on this, Barrus proved in \cite{barrus2016realization} that realization graphs of decomposable graphs can be expressed as the Cartesian product of the realization graphs of the factors, and more recently, cliques in realization graphs and degree sequences whose realization graphs are complete graphs were characterized in \cite{barrus2023cliques}.